Japan's anti-outing efforts falling short, LGBT advocates say

 A whole-of-government approach is necessary, he said, instead of attempting to resolve the issues with ministries working in silos.
 For example, the Justice Ministry is responsible for raising awareness about LGBT issues, but the labor ministry is responsible for resolving LGBT issues that occur at private companies.

-Kamiya further said the central and prefectural governments must create a system offering assistance and advice to individuals, outfitted with skilled counselors knowledgeable about LGBT issues.
+Kamiya added the central and prefectural governments must create a system offering assistance and advice to individuals, outfitted with skilled counselors knowledgeable about LGBT issues.

-“Countermeasures against this problem are being introduced and I hope it will spread,” said Kawaguchi about Mie’s effort.
-“To ensure consistent measures across prefectures, the central government needs to hammer out policies banning outings,” he said.
+"Countermeasures against this problem are being introduced and I hope they will spread," said Kawaguchi about Mie's efforts.
+"To ensure consistent measures across prefectures, the central government needs to hammer out policies banning outing," he said.